By: CS2103T W13-4

 The user can target and act on multiple loans with a single command.

-can be used to mark the first, third and fourth loans in internalList
+For example, loan paid 1 3 4 can be used to mark the first, third and fourth loans in internalList as PAID.

-Alternatively or additionally, loan paid p/John p/Mary
+Alternatively or additionally, loan paid p/John p/Mary can also be used

-to mark all the loans of the persons John and Mary in internalList
+to mark all the loans of the persons John and Mary in internalList.

-handles this by executing the appropriate operation repeatedly.
+The LoansManager handles this by executing the appropriate operation repeatedly.

-is called once for each of the three loans.
+In the case of loan paid 1 3 4, LoansManager#editLoan is called once for each of the three loans.

 To account for the fact that the list size might change after each operation, the size of the list before and after each operation is compared.
 If it has changed, the targeted indices are adjusted accordingly.

-If any of the target loan indices cannot be found by the LoansManager
+If any of the target loan indices cannot be found by the LoansManager in internalList,

-they are added to a missingLoanIndices
+they are added to a missingLoanIndices list.

-Similarly, target persons that cannot be found are added to a missingPersons
+Similarly, target persons that cannot be found are added to a missingPersons list.

-Both lists are displayed to the user after other target loans that are in internalList
+Both lists are displayed to the user after other target loans that are in internalList have been acted upon,

-notifying the user that the target indices
+notifying the user that the target indices/persons could not be found.

 Loan Splitting